-5.9.1 Slot Following
+5.9.2 Slot Following

-When a DT402 detects that a loco address that is in-use on one of its throttles is being changed by another throttle or computer, it will cause the DT402 to "click" every time it sees a remote throttle change its locomotive settings.
+When using standard slots or a Legacy Command Station a DT500 will detect that a loco address that is in-use on one of its throttles is being changed by another throttle or computer, it will cause the DT500 to "click" every time it sees a remote throttle change its locomotive settings.
 If that locomotive is in the active throttle, its speed display will also show the changes.
 This is called slot following.
 This allows two DT throttles to run a single locomotive address with both throttles being able to send commands to the loco.
 Both throttles will show the current speed and direction of the locomotive in their displays.

-Slot following is useful for training new operators.
+Slot following can also be useful for training new operators.
 The supervisor can "steal" an address that is selected on a trainee's throttle and be able to closely supervise that locomotive's control.
 The supervisor can gain instant override control without having to "grab" the trainee's throttle.
 This lets you have unskilled visitors run your layout without too much anxiety for either party.